deckerego/Macropad_4chord_MIDI/README.md

 are being held down.
 Rotating counter-clockwise will bend the pitch down, rotating clockwise will bend the pitch up.

+### Highlight Scales

+Clicking once on the rotary dial after the Macropad boots loads the "melody" keyboard.
+In this mode each of the 12 buttons on the Macropad corresponds to a note on the chromatic scale, with the root note you have selected in the top left.

+The buttons that are illuminated correspond to the scale selected while in this mode.
+You can play as many notes as you wish simultaneously, however only the highlighted notes are part of the selected scale.
+To change to a different scale (pentatonic major, relative minor, blues major, etc.) press down on the encoder button and rotate the dial.
+The name and first seven notes of the scale will be shown on the display.

+Just as when playing chord progressions, you can bend the current notes being played by rotating the dial while keys are being held down.
+Rotating counter-clockwise will bend the pitch down, rotating clockwise will bend the pitch up.

 ### Drum Pads

-If you click once on the rotary dial after the Macropad boots, it will move into the drum pad mode.
-Rotating the dial will allow you to select from a number of drum or percussion presets where MIDI notes match acoustic drum, electric drum, or percussion strikes.
+If you click twice on the rotary dial after the Macropad boots, it will move into the drum pad mode.
+Rotating the dial will allow you to select from a number of drum or percussion presets where MIDI notes match an acoustic drum, a rhythm composer (such as the classic TR-808), or percussion strikes.
+Actual percussion sounds depend on the MIDI controller or DAW you are using, so you may need to make some [configuration tweaks](#configuring) with the MIDI mapping to match what instrument you want to use.

 ### MIDI Controls

-Clicking twice after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
+Clicking three times after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
 This includes global settings (such as attack or release time) as well as note settings (such as velocity).